Carb cycling is a diet plan that has been scientifically proven to burn fat and keep it off.

 If you search the internet you will find various carb-cycling strategies.
 Most of them are overly complicated.
 Which requires: calculating weekly carbohydrate intake, dividing them it into percentages for different days and what not.
 This creates unnecessary mind fuss and makes adherence to the diet a challenge.
-And even the perfect diet (hypothetical one) will not get you any results if you are unable in adhering to it.
+And even the perfect diet (hypothetical one) will not get you any results if you are unable to adhere to it.
 So what should you do?

 As mentioned earlier our goal with carb cycling is to lose fat while simultaneously maintaining and if possible even gaining muscle and strength.
 Also, it is well documented in research that as long as the body is in a negative energy balance (caloric deficit) per day or per week your body will lose fat.

-For our carb-cycling approach, we will be utilizing the concept of weekly caloric deficit i.e. maximising total caloric deficit of an entire week.
-Our primary aim is to sustain as much muscle mass as possible and studies have shown the best way to do is lifting heavy.
+For our carb-cycling approach, we will be utilising the concept of weekly caloric deficit i.e. maximising total caloric deficit of an entire week.
+Our primary aim is to sustain as much muscle mass as possible and studies have shown the best way to do it is lifting heavy.
 As heavy lifting gives a strong anabolic signal to the body which helps in preserving lean muscle mass.

 Carbohydrates are essential for training at higher intensities.
 Hence, your heavy training days are going to be your high carb days.
-On days you are going to lift moderate loads, carb intake will be lowered and on rest days carb intake will minimum.
+On days you are going to lift moderate loads, carb intake will be lowered and on rest days carb intake will be minimum.